zpoint/Redis-Internals/Object/hash/hash.md

 ![cascad_promotion3](https://github.com/zpoint/Redis-Internals/blob/5.0/Object/hash/cascad_promotion3.png)

+If you have a `ziplist` of N entry, every entry after the deleted entry need to be checked if it needs to be extended

 This is the so called **cascad update**

 ### upgrade

 	/* redis/src/t_hash.c */
+    /* in hset */
     for (i = start; i <= end; i++) {
         if (sdsEncodedObject(argv[i]) &&
             sdslen(argv[i]->ptr) > server.hash_max_ziplist_value)